UniFy-Endpoint/Deploy-Microsoft-365-Apps/README.md

 #DESCRIPTION

-  - Downloads the latest Office Click-to-Run setup.exe from Microsoft CDN (tiny package).
+  - Downloads the latest Office Click-to-Run setup.exe version from Microsoft CDN (tiny package).
   - Supports Install and Uninstall modes (default: Install).
   - Uses packaged Configuration.xml for install and packaged Uninstall.xml for removal.
   - Optionally accepts -XMLUrl to fetch a remote XML for either mode.